The full text of the initiative is below, or you can download a copy:

 If any provision of this measure or the application thereof to any person or circumstances is held invalid or unenforceable, it shall not affect other provisions or applications of the measure that can be given effect without the invalid or unenforceable provision or application, and to this end the provisions of Sections 801 and 813-823 are severable.

-Sections 813-823 of this measure establishes the Democratic Budgeting Program.
-The Democratic Budgeting Program shall be a City department on the same organizational level as City Attorney, Mayor, City Council, and City Auditor.
-Residents of Oakland shall determine how the City’s budget is allocated through a direct vote at Neighborhood Assemblies.
+Sections 813-823 of this measure establishes the People's Budget Program.
+The People's Budget Program shall be a City department on the same organizational level as City Attorney, Mayor, City Council, and City Auditor.
+Residents of Oakland shall determine how the City's budget is allocated through a City Budget Vote.

 Section 815.
 Definitions

-A. Ballot: The Ballot will allow voters to vote on funding allocations for each agency/department, proposals for the use of funds previously allocated, and amendments to the Democratic Budgeting Program (see definition below) submitted by the Congress of Directors (see definition below).
+A. Ballot: The Ballot will allow voters to vote on funding allocations for each agency/department, proposals for the use of funds previously allocated, and amendments to the People's Budget Program submitted by the Congress of Directors.

-B. Citywide Committees: Bodies composed of delegates from multiple Neighborhood Assemblies (see definition below), focused on particular agencies/departments or areas of expertise.
+B. Citywide Committees: Committees composed of delegates from multiple Neighborhood Assemblies, focused on particular agencies/departments or areas of expertise.
 They may include representatives from the particular City agency/department.
 Citywide Committees receive proposals from Neighborhood Assemblies and synthesize program recommendations for their particular agency/department.
 They also make proposals for the use of special funds targeting specific agencies/departments.

-C. Congress of Directors: The executive board of the Democratic Budgeting Program (see definition below), comprised of all Directors (see definition below).
+D. Congress of Directors: The executive board of the People's Budget Program, made up of all Directors.

-D. Coordinators: Full-time staff for the Democratic Budgeting Program who support and promote the Program citywide.
+E. Coordinators: Full-time staff for the People's Budget Program who support and promote the Program citywide.

-E. Campaign Coalition: A temporary body of organizational representatives and community leaders who initiated the campaign to create the Democratic Budgeting Program.
+F. Campaign Coalition: A temporary body of organizational representatives and community leaders who initiated the campaign to create the People's Budget Program.
 This Coalition facilitates initial implementation of this Program.

-H. Directors: Elected Eligible Voters (see definition below) responsible for organizing, facilitating and providing leadership to a Neighborhood Assembly.
+G. Directors: Elected Eligible Voters responsible for organizing, facilitating, and providing leadership to a Neighborhood Assembly.
 Directors must reside within the boundaries of the Neighborhood Assembly where they are elected.

-I. District Launch Assembly: A convening in each City Council District to implement the first stages of the Democratic Budgeting Program.
+H. District Launch Assembly: A convening in each City Council District to implement the first stages of the People's Budget Program.

-K. Eligible Budget Voter: Eligible Voters who have attended at least one Neighborhood Assembly meeting during the last twelve (12) months.
-Eligible Budget Voters may participate in the City Budget Vote (see Section 822).
+J. Eligible Budget Voter: Eligible Voters who have attended at least one Neighborhood Assembly meeting in any Neighborhood Assembly Area during the last twelve (12) consecutive months.
+Eligible Budget Voters may participate in the City Budget Vote.

-M. Neighborhood Assembly: A neighborhood-based body for the sharing of information, collective conversation, and decision-making, corresponding to a geographic area with 2,500 - 5,000 residents.
+L. Neighborhood Assembly: A neighborhood-based body for the sharing of information, collective conversation, and decision-making, corresponding to a geographic area with approximately 2,500 - 5,000 residents.

-O. Neighborhood Launch Assembly: A convening in each Neighborhood Crime Prevention Council (NCPC) area to determine Neighborhood Assembly boundaries, elect Directors and implement the first stages of the Democratic Budgeting Program.
+N. Neighborhood Launch Assembly: A convening in each United States 2020 Census Tract (Census Tract) within Oakland city limits to determine Neighborhood Assembly boundaries, elect Directors, and implement the first stages of the People's Budget Program.

-P. Organizers: Personnel for the Democratic Budgeting Program, with special focus on outreach and supporting the Neighborhood Assemblies.
+O. Organizers: Staff for the People's Budget Program, with special focus on outreach and supporting the Neighborhood Assemblies.

-All Democratic Budgeting Program Fund values correspond to 2015 dollars and shall be annually adjusted for inflation.
+All People's Budget Program Fund values correspond to 2022 dollars and shall be annually adjusted for inflation.

 (1) Initial Funding

-For the first five (5) years following Effective Date, the Democratic Budgeting Program Fund shall be $4.1 million.
+For the first five (5) years following Effective Date, the People's Budget Program Fund shall be $11.2 million.
 During this period, the Congress of Directors may adjust the initial line items and funding levels shown in Table 1, so long as the total amount does not exceed the total Fund amount.
-After five years, the Democratic Budgeting Program Fund shall be allocated pursuant to Sections 817-823.
+After five (5) years, the People's Budget Program Fund shall be allocated pursuant to Sections 817-823.

 (2) City Budget Vote